 - In The World Ends with You, Joshua is Shibuya's Composer and not only runs The Game, but could erase the entire city if he so chose.
 Interestingly, Megumi Kitaniji refers to Joshua with capitalized pronouns; "He" instead of "he", "Him" instead of "him", similar to how the Christian God is referred to.
 However, given that Kitaniji is the only one to refer to the Composer this way, it may be just a sign of his own insanity.

 - When you defeat Vaati for the second time in The Legend of Zelda: The Minish Cap he claims that as a god, it shouldn't have been possible for him to be defeated.

 - In The Legend of Zelda: A Link Between Worlds, Yuga states his plans to "take his rightful place among the gods" once he's managed to fuse himself and Ganon together and steal the Triforce of Wisdom from Hilda, with plans on doing the same with Link's Triforce of Courage.

-- Occurs twice in the Devil May Cry universe- first with Arkham in 3, whose megalomania was so great that even after being thoroughly trounced by Dante and Vergil united against him and being crippled and unable to stand after falling at least forty feet onto a stone floor, he still denied that anyone could stop him in his quest for godhood.
+- First with Arkham in 3, whose megalomania was so great that even after being thoroughly trounced by Dante and Vergil united against him and being crippled and unable to stand after falling at least forty feet onto a stone floor, he still denied that anyone could stop him in his quest for godhood.
 Only the reality of his daughter's pistol about to blow his brains out destroyed his illusions of invincibility.

 - The second candidate, Sanctus of the Order of the Sword didn't necessarily consider himself God per se, but sought to create an artificial God and unify with it to reign over a new utopia purged of chaos.